pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part1.md

 <br></br>

 ## **Core Platform**
 In the current iteration of SAS Viya on OpenShift, SAS only supports VMware vSphere 7.0 Update 1 or later as the deployment platform.
-The details of VMware configuration will not be covered in this document with the assumption that VMware vSphere is well known in most environments.
+The details of VMware configuration will not be covered in this blog with the assumption that VMware vSphere is well known in most environments.

 At the time of this document, BareMetal is on the roadmap as an alternative for on-premise deployments.
 When deployed on a different infrastructure provider, such as Azure, AWS, Google or BareMetal, SAS Viya runs under the “[SAS Support for Alternative Kubernetes Distributions](https://support.sas.com/en/technical-support/services-policies.html#k8s)” policy.

 At the time this blog was written, [Red Hat OpenShift versions 4.10 - 4.12 are supported for SAS Viya](https://documentation.sas.com/doc/en/itopscdc/v_039/itopssr/n098rczq46ffjfn1xbgfzahytnmx.htm#n0lrj1a1ia0fg9n1kxjlsedfg4dy).
 SAS works to align their SAS Viya Kubernetes support levels with Red Hat OpenShift and typically adds support for the latest OpenShift version updates within 1-2 months of a given OpenShift version release.
-Additional details about some of the specific OpenShift components that support the SAS Viya deployment are provided in _Part 2_ of this document, so we only want to provide a high-level overview here:
+Additional details about some of the specific OpenShift components that support the SAS Viya deployment are provided in _Part 2_ of this blog, so we only want to provide a high-level overview here:

 - **OpenShift Ingress Operator**